Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: Locally finite decomposition spaces

 termed the \emph{numerical incidence coalgebra} of $X$. \end{blanko}

-\begin{blanko}{Morphisms.} It is worth noticing that for {\em any} conservative ULF functor $F: Y \to X$ between locally finite decomposition spaces, the induced coalgebra homomorphism $F\lowershriek: \Grpd_{/Y_1}\to \Grpd_{/X_1}$ restricts to a functor $\grpd_{/Y_1} \to \grpd_{/X_1}$.
-In other words, there are no further finiteness conditions to impose on morphisms. \end{blanko}
+\begin{blanko}{Morphisms.} It is worth noticing that for {\em any} \culf functor $F: Y \to X$ between locally finite decomposition spaces, the induced coalgebra homomorphism $F\lowershriek: \Grpd_{/Y_1}\to \Grpd_{/X_1}$ restricts to a functor $\grpd_{/Y_1} \to \grpd_{/X_1}$.
+In other words, there are no further finiteness conditions to impose on \culf functors. \end{blanko}

 \begin{blanko}{Numerical convolution product.} By duality, if $X$ is locally finite, the convolution product descends to the profinite-dimensional vector space $\Q^{\pi_0 X_1}$ obtained by taking cardinality of $\grpd^{X_1}$.
 It follows from the general theory of homotopy linear algebra (see \cite{GKT:HLA}) that the cardinality of the convolution product is the linear dual of the cardinality of the comultiplication.
 Since it is the same span that defines the comultiplication and the convolution product, it is also the exact same matrix that defines the cardinalities of these two maps.
 It follows that the structure constants for the convolution product (with respect to the pro-basis $\{\delta^x\}$) are the same as the structure constants for the comultiplication (with respect to the basis $\{\delta_x\}$).
 These are classically called the section coefficients, and we proceed to derive formulae for them in simple cases. \end{blanko}